Xinoph/xinoph.github.io/_posts/2014-12-03-radioland.md

 Radioland is a single player 3D third-person puzzle platformer set on a chain of floating islands.
 The player controls Gunther as he explores four season-themed levels.
 As the player navigates through jumping challenges, they search for and collect audio logs.
 These audio logs reveal snippets of four narratives each focusing on communication.

-This game was the result of three months of work in <a href="http://www.arts.rpi.edu/~ruiz/EGDFall2014/Experimental.htm">Experimental Game Design</a> and we plan to continue development in the spring of 2015.
+This game was the result of three months of work in <a href="http://www.arts.rpi.edu/~ruiz/EGDFall2014/Experimental.htm">Experimental Game Design</a> with continued development in the spring of 2015.
 We used Unity3D with C#.

-<div class="github-widget" data-repo="timmyterrezza/EGDFinalProject"></div>
+<div class="github-widget" data-repo="Radioland/RadiolandGame"></div>

 <h3>Team Members</h3>